Australian owlet-nightjar: Taxonomy

-Description and habitats
+Description

-The Australian owlet-nightjar is a small to medium-sized owlet-nightjar with grey upperparts and a white, barred front and a distinct dark and pale patterning on the head.
-In the north of Australia females can also have a rufous morph.
+The Australian owlet-nightjar is It is 21–25 cm long, making it a small to medium-sized owlet-nightjar with grey upperparts and a white, barred front and a distinct dark and pale patterning on the head.
+It has large dark eyes that are non-reflective when a light is shone upon them; unlike many other nocturnal birds.
+In Northern Australia, females can also have a rufous morph.
+It is possible that males also have a rufous morph in this area, but it is far less distinct in comparison to the female's.
+This rufous morph is only in the North of Australia and is not found in coastal South Eastern Australia.
+Hatchlings are covered in dense white down which is replaced by grey down after about 10 days, this grey down is then replaced with juvenile plumage.
+Juvenile birds are similar to adults with slightly more spotting, shorter face bristles, and blurred markings on the face and nape.
 The plumage is overall paler in desert populations.

-Australian owlet-nightjar's are adapted to live in open woodland, with more pointed wings and larger feet, unlike most of the rest of the family that live in dense forest (though some individuals of this species can and do live in such habitat in Queensland and New Guinea).
-It lives in a variety of habitats in addition to open woodland, including mangrove swamps, grasslands, mallee scrub and dense forest.
+Australian owlet-nightjars are adapted to live in open woodland, with more pointed wings and larger feet, unlike most of the rest of the family that live in dense forest (though some individuals of this species can and do live in such habitat in Queensland and New Guinea).